red light therapy for neuropathy

 Why We Love It: The wipeable TPU lining is a real plus for nightly use.
 There is no fabric soaking up sweat or holding onto odor over time.
 Just give it a quick wipe and it is ready for the next day.
 The extended timer is also a nice touch for anyone who tends to fall asleep during a session or just wants a longer stretch to relax before bed.

-Good to Know: Recommended use is 20 minutes daily for at least three weeks for best results.
-One reviewer noted the device can run warm at higher intensity levels, so starting at P1 or P2 is advisable for first sessions.
+Good to Know: One reviewer noted the device can run warm at higher intensity levels, so starting at P1 or P2 is advisable for the few first sessions.

 Viconor Red Light Therapy for Feet neurotherapy